 - trip report: Mount Aspiring National Park – West Matukituki Valley

 This section is about our long journey to get to New Zealand.
 The TDRL version is Japan and California has good food, California has good friends, business class is pretty awesome, business class is even more awesome when you are delayed on the tarmac at Beijing, United can be pretty terrible, and we took the way too long way around to get there.
-I’d recommending skipping ahead to the next section to our actual adventures.
+Should you want to read about it, you can do so by expanding the section below.

 the departure – Raleigh